Spin-induced Quadrupole Moment (SIQM) Test for Eccentric Compact Binaries: Analysis and Results

-We looked into the impact of including eccentricity on the measurement of the SIQM parameter that characterizes spin-induced deformations of the binary constituents and thus offers a test of the no-hair conjecture.
-We find that the inclusion of eccentricity significantly improves the measurements compared to the circular case and therefore making a case of reanalysis of observed data for selected events with eccentric models.
+We looked into the impact of including eccentricity on the measurement of the SIQM parameter that characterizes spin-induced deformations of the binary constituents and thus offers a test of the black hole nature.
+We find that inclusion of eccentricity significantly improves the measurements compared to the circular case making a case of reanalysis of observed data for selected events with eccentric models.